opalmer/netifaces-merged/README.rst

 a bug which broke the Windows build.
 I emailed the author about it and included a patch but unfortunately never received a reply back.
-Although there were ways to work around it, such as monkey patching the source when running one of my setup.py files, I didn't think this was a great solution either for my own libraries or for anyone else using netifaces in the future.
+Although there were ways to work around it, such as monkey patching the source when running one of the setup.py files, but I didn't think this was a great solution either for myself or anyone else who had to use

-Fast forward a few more months and I started working on converting some of my libraries to Python 3.x.  netifaces still had not been updated unfortunately but someone, thank you Kevin Kelley, was nice enough to port it to Python 3.
-The problem this time was the setup.py wasn't designed to operate in older versions of Python and also relied on a module that as of this writing didn't exist in PyPi and was not package with netifaces-py3.
-In addition to this the existing package in PyPi, which is classed as a dumb binary, failed to install into a virtual environment using pip.
+Fast forward a few more months and I started working on converting some of my own libraries to Python 3.x.  netifaces still had not been updated unfortunately but someone, thank you Kevin Kelley, was nice enough to port it to Python 3.
+The problem this time was the setup.py wasn't designed to operate in older versions of Python and netifaces-py3 also relied on a module that as of this writing didn't exist in PyPi and was not packaged with netifaces-py3.
+In addition to this the existing package in PyPi, which is released as a 'dumb binary', failed to install into a virtual environment using pip.

 I welcome the opportunity to merge both my work and Kevin's into netifaces but until that happens I'll be maintaining this package for the foreseeable future.

 netifaces 0.9.0
 ===============